Center for International Stabilization and Recovery

 The Center for International Stabilization and Recovery (CISR), formerly the Mine Action Information Center (MAIC), is a public policy center at James Madison University that manages information, conducts training, holds conferences and workshops, and performs research relevant to humanitarian mine clearance, victim assistance, mine risk reduction and other explosive remnants of war (ERW).

 The CISR has a full-time staff that organizes faculty, students and other subject-matter experts into teams to address specific post-conflict issues.

+In 2025, Dr. Suzanne Fiederlein retired after a distinguished 26-year tenure as executive director, and as of May 2025, the center is led by the new executive director, Dr. Christina A. Kilby.